Seiko is an underrated watch company.

 Seiko 5 Blue Stainless Steel Automatic Mens Watch SNZF15

-The Seiko 5 SNZF15 is what is known as the "Sea Urchin" line of Seiko watches.
+The Seiko 5 SNZF15 is what is known as the "Sea Urchin" line of Seiko timepieces.

 The SNZF15 is a diver-style watch, so it comes with a Pepsi-colored unidirectional outer bezel.
 This matches the watch face, which is black, and the time indicator dots as well as the minute train of the watch in white.

-The SNZF15 has a 23-jewel self-winding automatic movement, which is every bit as reliable as any other Seiko watch.
+The SNZF15 has a 23-jewel self-winding automatic movement, which is every bit as reliable as any other Seiko wristwatch.
 It is undoubtedly much more reliable than the easily breakable fashion watches out there.

 The SNZF15 is water-resistant at 100m, but since we're reviewing it as a diving watch, we really don't think that's enough.